Exemptions From the Individual Health Mandate Under Obamacare

 However, not everyone who fails to obtain health insurance coverage is required to pay the penalty because several groups of people are exempt from the mandate and the penalty.
 Indeed, recent experience has shown that a majority of those who fail to obtain coverage are exempt.

 Types of Exemptions

 You may be eligible for an exemption if any of the following apply to you:

 - you were uninsured for no more than two consecutive months during the year

 - obtaining coverage would result in certain hardships for you

 - you are not a U.S. citizen, U.S. national, or an alien lawfully residing in the U.S.

-- you don’t have to file a tax return for 2014 because your income is below the tax filing threshold (for the current income tax filing thresholds, see IRS Publication 501, Exemptions, Standard Deduction, and Filing Information available at www.irs.gov)
+- you don’t have to file a tax return for the year because your income is below the tax filing threshold (for the current income tax filing thresholds, see IRS Publication 501, Exemptions, Standard Deduction, and Filing Information available at www.irs.gov)